Using Psychometric Tests During the Hiring Process

 What about technical or scientific?

 The next time you hire, you may want to consider getting to know your candidate from a new perspective by inviting them to take a personality or aptitude test.
-More and more, the recruitment industry and HR departments are looking to data to help legitimize the hiring process through talent measurement tools called ‘psychometrics.’
+More and more, the recruitment industry and HR departments are looking for data to help legitimize the hiring process through talent measurement tools called ‘psychometrics.’

-- After an initial resume screening (this method helps recruiters and HR managers weed through piles of resumes before moving forward to in-person interviews)
+- > After an initial resume screening.
+(This method helps recruiters and HR managers weed through piles of resumes before moving forward to in-person interviews.)

 Some believe that psychometrics can be used to add to the candidate experience and ensure that how they’re treated during the hiring process is nothing but fair.
-Rather than making gut instinct decisions, decisions become founded on test results and concrete information afforded by the candidate themselves.
+Rather than making gut instinct decisions, decisions become founded on test results and concrete information afforded by the candidates themselves.
 These tests also save the job candidate time: If a test screens them out, chances are the job wasn’t for them to begin with.